ohyykk/Toronto_Motor_Vehicle/README.md

   - Bibliography and citation files
 - `scripts`: Includes the R code for data simulating, cleaning, analysis, and visualization
 - `other/datasheet`: Contains the detailed datasheet for the collision and theft dataset
-- `other/llm`: record of various conversations with ChatGPT that contributed to the development of this motor risk project
+- `other/llm`: Contains record of various conversations with ChatGPT that contributed to the development of this motor risk project
-- `other/sketches`: previews of the charts and models included in the final research paper
+- `other/sketches`: Rreviews of the charts and models included in the final research paper
+- `other/shiny`: Include files used for the [shiny app](https://ohyykk.shinyapps.io/TorontoMotorVehicle/)

 ## Tools and Methodology